 Sunscreen

-You’re at the equator so you will 100% need sunscreen in the Galapagos.
-Most hotels and ships won’t provide this and will charge a premium to purchase on the islands so make sure to bring yours from home.
-We personally choose eco-friendly sunscreen when we are going into the ocean so that we don’t release chemicals into the environment.
+You’re at the equator, so you will 100% need sunscreen in the Galapagos.
+Most hotels and ships won’t provide this and will charge a premium to purchase on the islands, so bring yours from home.
+We choose eco-friendly sunscreen when going into the ocean so that we don’t release chemicals into the environment.
+This is the exact kind we traveled with to the Galapagos and never got burned.
+Don’t skimp on the sunscreen for the sake of a tan!
+Even the locals slather it all over their bodies here.

 Bug Spray